Installing the OpenVPN Client Configuration Manually¶

 See also

-For a more complete reference on the OpenVPN directives, refer to the OpenVPN manual for the installed client version.
+For a more complete reference on the OpenVPN directives, refer to the OpenVPN manual.

-securely to the end user, and must never be passed over untrusted networks
+Transmit this configuration securely to the end user, never allow it to pass over untrusted networks unencrypted.